This is Steve Ember.

 Other words come from the first letters of names of groups or devices.
 A device to find objects that cannot be seen called Radio Detecting and Ranging became "Radar."
 The North Atlantic Treaty Organization is usually called NATO.

 Experts say that English has more words that explain the same thing than any other language.
 For example, the words "large," "huge," "vast," "massive," and "enormous" all mean something really "big."

 People often ask how many words there are in the English language.
 Well, no one really knows.
 The Oxford English Dictionary lists about six hundred fifteen thousand words.
 Yet the many scientific words not in the dictionary could increase the number to almost one million.

 And experts are never really sure how to count English words.
 For example, the word "mouse."
 A mouse is a small creature from the rodent family.
 But "mouse" has another very different meaning.
 A "mouse" is also a hand-held device used to help control a computer.
 If you are counting words do you count "mouse" two times?

 Visitors to the Voice of America hear people speaking more than forty different languages.
 Most broadcasters at VOA come from countries where these languages are spoken.
 International organizations such as VOA would find it impossible to operate without a second language all the people speak.

 The language that permits VOA to work is English.
 It is not unusual to see someone from the Mandarin Service talking to someone from the Urdu Service, both speaking English.
 English is becoming the common language of millions of people worldwide, helping speakers of many different languages communicate.

 Special English program was written and produced by Paul Thompson.
 This is Steve Ember.

-week for another EXPLORATIONS program, on the Voice of America.
+And this is Shirley Griffith.
+Join us again next week for another EXPLORATIONS program, on the Voice of America.